BluePurplePro/Asus-Vivobook-X542UAR-Hackintosh/README.md

 - Microphone

 _Partially working_:
-- Wifi: AR9565 is super slow outside Windows
+- Wifi (AR9565 is super slow outside Windows, the only usable feature is location services.
+It is recommended to replace AR9565 with Intel card or Fenvi card)
 - Touchpad (Double tap to drag is not reliable, it is recommended to use three finger drag instead)

 _Not working_: